harbor-visuals/rollective-api/_docs/moscow/Rollective MoSCoW.md

     1. Every use can follow other users
     2. Feed with posts from users that the user follows
     3. User Profile to check out all posts
+2. Film Stocks
+    1. Every user can have a collection of film stocks (CRUD)
+    2. Can be linked with frames
-2. Cameras
+3. Cameras
     1. Every user can have a collection of cameras (CRUD)
     2. Can be linked with frames
-3. Lenses
+4. Lenses
     1. Every user can have a collection of lenses (CRUD)
     2. Can be linked with frames
-4. Development Labs
+5. Development Labs
     1. Every user can have a collection of development labs (CRUD)
     2. Can be linked with frames